noah-nuebling/notes-public/mmf/macOS 26 Tahoe - MMF Issues.md

                     - Seems like it can be fixed by disabling our `-applicationShouldTerminateAfterLastWindowClosed: YES` override – But I feel like that's something Apple should solve
                 - Animate IN:
                     - Apple Problem.
 Notes.app also doesn't have an IN animation.
 (Except if the window is opened while the app is already running)
+            - When opening the window, I often observed it flash at a larger size first [Sep 2 2025]
+                - [ ] Fix
+                - (Idea: Maybe related to the selected-tab-restoration?)
         - Bad menubar performance
             - Clicking "Window" menubar jankily flashes the glassy background first, before loading-in content
             - Moving cursor around to different menubar items lags and doesn't feel responsive.